cherrytwist/cherrytwist/docs/ai-virtual-contributors.md

     * It includes an Avatar, name, description, links and tags.
 * **Knowledge**: The specific information that is available to the AI when answering questions.
     * For example for a Space Expert, this would be the information in the Space used to create the AI service.
 * **Personality**: The type of responses that the AI provides.
-For example, serious, yoda, shakesperean, humerous etc.
+For example, serious, verbose, humorous etc.
 * **Interactions**: The types of interactions that are supported.
     * For now the only option is "Question and response".
 * **Awareness levels**: The levels of information that can be supplied to the AI to achieve the best response.
 * **Response types**: The types of responses that can be provided by the AI behind the VC.
     * For now the only option is "Text".

-In addition the provider of the VC (user, organization) is also displayed.
+In addition, the provider of the VC (user, organization) is also displayed.

-Finally, to create additional trust in the VC, the roadmap includes the ability for attestions to be attached to a VC.
+Finally, to create additional trust in the VC, the roadmap includes the ability for attestations to be attached to a VC.
 This leverages credentials (signed) to allow multiple levels of information to be attached.
 Examples could include:
 * Trusted by organizations
 * Certifications (think along the lines of a movie age rating), for aspects such as biases.
 ....